altancode/apex/README.md

   * With Apex, Kodi displays its menu and the HDR mode turns off almost immediately

 Note: There are lots of variables that impact the behavior described above, but the above is representative of what I see.
-The non-Apex cases assume an HDFury "delay" setting of 20 seconds.
+The non-Apex cases assume a HDFury "delay" setting of 20 seconds.

 Apex Setup
 ==============